anycable/docs.anycable.io/docs/guides/serverless.md

       if (payload) {
         const { userId } = payload;

-        // Here we associate user-specific data with the connection handle.identifiedBy({ userId });
+        // Here, we associate user-specific data with the connection handle.identifiedBy({ userId });
       }
       return;